angelxuanchang/nlp-class/hw0.md

 #### Upload to Coursys

-Go to `Homework 0` on Coursys and do a group submission:
+Go to `Programming Homework 0` on Coursys and do a group submission:

 * Upload `output.zip` and `source.zip`
 * Make sure you have documented your approach in `answer/ensegment.ipynb`.